| Commonly

 Ink

-wash plus color is black and white with a spot
+wash plus color is

 color or two for effect.
 This is not a color drawing, but